UTAustinSPS/data-analysis/data_analysis/_sources/LaTeX/docstructure.rst

 Packages
 --------
-Once LaTeX knows what kind of document you are working in, relevant packages should be loaded.
+Once :raw-html:`L<sup>a</sup>T<sub>e</sub>X` knows what kind of document you are working in, relevant packages should be loaded.
 The order of packages loaded can matter, particularly if they alter some of the same settings.
 In this case, the package loaded last usually gets the final say.
-Packages are loaded with the :code:`\usepackage{thepackage}` command.
+Packages are loaded with the

+:code:`\usepackage{thepackage}` command.

 The :code:`usepackage` command also takes an optional argument which allows for changing some settings on the package.
 For example, the :code:`geometry` package allows margins to be set using this method.
 If you want your document to have margins of 1 inch rather than the default by loading the package with :code:`\usepackage[margin=1in]{geometry}`.